If you’re new to the site, make sure you read our mission statement and story before beginning.

 - Keep an eye on the news for topics as they come up.
 For instance, I wrote to Ben Sasse specifically about the Dakota Access Pipeline, but then I saw him on television speaking out against President Trump’s new immigration policies, so I decided to send him an additional note encouraging him to continue this resistance and to stand against the Administration.
 Revise, reconsider, and continue to talk to Congresspeople even if you’ve already written to them once.

-- Handwrite instead of type when possible.
-If you have a disability that prevents you from writing with a pen, you could perhaps ask someone to help you.
-I welcome suggestions from the disabled community on this.
+- Handwrite instead of type if possible.
 Typing certainly doesn’t negate your voice, but I find that the personal touch adds something special.

 - Do some research on the Congressperson you are writing to – it doesn’t have to be exhaustive, but get a general idea of their position(s) on the issue(s) you want to address before sending a letter.
 Find commonalities between the two of you to help facilitate discussion and promote bipartisanship.

 - You’re allowed to write to legislators outside of your home state/district.
 There is no rule against it.
-They represent all of us on national/federal issues.
+They represent all of us on national and federal issues.
 People in Congress are not just voting on issues for their constituencies, but for all of us.
 Think about writing to your local governments, too.

 - If English is your second language and you feel self-conscious about it, don’t let that stop you.
 Ask a friend for help if you like, but if not, you can address the fact in your letter.
 Let them know that you are learning English and that any stilted syntax is a process of your progress.
 Hopefully they’ll understand.